Tobiyama Castle: Description of Tobiyama Castle

 Tobiyama Castle is located on a river terrace on the east bank of the Kinugawa River, which runs north-south through Shimotsuke Province.
 The remains are spread over an area of approximately 14 hectares.
 River cliffs with a height of 25 meters on the western and northern sides provide a natural defense.
 The total size of the castle is 420 meters north-south by 240 meters east-west, and the castle consists of clay ramparts and dry moats forming three concentric enclosures.
 The Inner bailey and the middle bailey are the oldest parts of the castle, with relatively low walls and narrow moats, which are 15 meters wide and 4 meters deep The outer bailey is much larger and had higher walls and deeper moats and five yagura watchtowers.
 Each wall had embrasures to enable defenders to fire upon attackers from the side.

-None of the internal structures of the castle survive today, but its moats and ramparts are largely intact and preserved as Tobiyama Castle Historic Park since 2005.
-Adjacent to the park, the Tobiyama History Museum has displays of artifacts discovered, and provides an explanation of the historical context of the site.
+None of the internal structures of the castle remain intact, but its moats and ramparts are largely intact and preserved as Tobiyama Castle Historic Park since 2005.
+Adjacent to the park, the Tobiyama History Museum displays discovered artifacts, and provides an explanation of the historical context of the site.
 The castle site is roughly five kilometers east of the city center of Utsunomiya.